<img alt="" src="https://secure.heat6have.com/192007.png" style="display:none;">

 The terminally ill were a severely neglected patient population before the hospice movement.
 Healthcare providers viewed their incurability with contempt and perceived them as personal failures.
 Dame Cicely Sanders pushed back against this limited understanding of a healthcare provider’s role and responsibilities.
 She believed that above all else, they had a duty of care to comfort and reconcile patients to their own mortality.

-Dame Cicely Sanders envisioned a patient-centered, clinical environment that cared holistically for the dying by providing for physical, mental and emotional needs.
+Dame Cicely Saunders envisioned a patient-centered, clinical environment that cared holistically for the dying by providing for physical, mental and emotional needs.
 Instead of curative treatments, she submitted palliative care as the answer.
 Palliative care promotes symptom relief, including from the emotional and mental distress of living with a progressive illness.
-Comfort, not curing is king.
+Comfort is king, not curing.

 Before the Dame's inspired painkiller research, cancer sufferers rarely received appropriate medication intervention as opioids were considered too addictive and dangerous for pain management.
 Her research demonstrated that regular painkiller dosing was not just recommended, but necessary for improving quality of life at the end.
 She also proved the oral route to be a simpler, yet equally effective method for pain relief.
 Prior to her research, physicians relied on the more labor-intensive intravenous route for administration.